Last updated on February 14th, 2023

 One lemon should yield about 3 tablespoons of lemon juice.

 You can also freeze it if you aren’t ready to use it.
 Just pour into ice cube trays (I do a tablespoon per ice cube since that’s how recipes usually measure it).
-Once frozen, transfer lemon ice cubes to a freezer bag.
+Once frozen, transfer lemon ice cubes to a freezer bag airtight container.
 They should keep in the freezer for about 3 months.